 Kohlrabi is an exotic member of the cabbage family and is chock-full of excellent nutrition while also being delicious.
 You may have seen this bulb-like vegetable at your local farmer’s market and is in season in fall and winter.

 When cooked, it tastes a bit sweet, especially when caramelized.
-It can be cut into wedges or cubes to roast, or sliced and cut into tiny sticks and stir fried.
-It has a very similar taste to broccoli stem.
+It can be cut into wedges or cubes to roast, or sliced and cut into tiny sticks and stir-fried.
+It has a very similar taste to a broccoli stem.

 Kohlrabi is a good source of vitamins C and B6, potassium, and fiber, and only contains 2 grams of net carbs and 27 calories per 100g serving, making it extremely keto-friendly!

-No matter what veggie or low-carb potato option you decide to try out for yourself and experiment with in the kitchen, the important thing is sticking with your allotted carb count each day to the best of your abilities so you don’t have to worry about getting kicked out of ketosis.
+No matter what veggie or low-carb potato option you decide to try out for yourself, the important thing is sticking with your allotted carb count each day.

 Try out some these potato alternatives to keep both your stomach and conscious happy and clean!